abom-me/flutter_course_UTAS_Students/README.md

 Learn about Flutter and how to install it, build your first app, use widgets, and connect with databases and APIs, among other topics.

 ## Course Outline

-### Day 2:
+### Day 3:
+- Learn Integration with Firebase
-- Learn Packages and how to use them
+- Learn Firebase Authentication
-- Learn about Navigation and how to navigate between screens
-- Learn about Textfield and how to use it
+- Learn Firebase Firestore
-- Learn how to save data locally using SharedPreferences
+- Learn  Send Data to Firebase
+- Learn  Get Data from Firebase

 -----

 ### Resourses
-  You can find the Packages website [Flutter Packages](https://pub.dev/)
+  You can find the Firebase documentation [Firebase](https://firebase.google.com/docs/)

+  You can find youtube about FlutterFire [Youtube](https://www.youtube.com/watch?v=ybgOIwf4dZU)